Evaluating Your Merchant Service Provider

 Any company can say that they offer the best, but what does that really mean?
 They should be able to provide you with numbers about how well their methods work for their customers.
 How do they talk about important matters of the day, such as card data security?
 And how are security features designed to protect your business and your customers made part of the merchant service experience.

-Finding the right merchant service provider doesn't have to be complicated.
+Finding the right merchant service partner doesn't have to be complicated.
 Use this quick checklist so you're getting the best in service and quality.